 Note: these are basic guidelines for how to clean a convection oven.
 Follow manufacturer guidelines for additional steps for cleaning your kitchen’s specific unit.

-How to Clean a Convection Oven Daily
+Cleaning a Convection Oven Daily

 Shifts go long.
 People can be rude.
 There are other pieces of equipment that need to be cleaned.
 It’s easy to make excuses in order to avoid cleaning cooking equipment at the end of the day.
 However, it is essential to clean your commercial convection oven daily to optimize its performance and improve your food’s quality.
 To aid in the process, plan a routine scheduled cleaning of each piece of equipment at the end of the night and stress the importance of doing so with staff.
 We recommend cleaning after the last shift so that the oven doors can be left open overnight to dry.
 There are three main areas to focus on daily: crumbs, oven racks, and interior walls.